 - It becomes soft when kept in saltwater and shrinks when cooled.

-- Cast iron may not be useful for forging work due to lack of plasticity.
+- Cast iron may not be useful for forging work due to its lack of plasticity.

 - It has good high machinability and casting properties.